Thea: The Awakening

 Thea: The Awakening is a 2015 strategy video game developed and released by MuHa Games.
 It is based on Slavic folklore and includes minigames based on several different genres.
 It was followed by Thea 2: The Shattering.
+Another installment, Project Thea, was released to Steam early access on November 20, 2025.

 Gameplay

 Thea: The Awakening combines minigames from several different genres, including turn-based 4X games, role-playing video games, and digital collectible card games.
 Players take the role of a Slavic deity in fantasy world that is recovering from a magical apocalypse.
 After establishing a village, players send out characters to explore and collect resources, which can be used for crafting useful items.
 Unlike traditional 4X games, players control only a single village and do not conquer others.
 Combat, quests, and random events are resolved using a card-based minigame.
 Characters gain experience points and loot from winning combat, and injured characters can die if they are not healed.
 Cooperative multiplayer was added in 2016.